braxtons12/Cnx/README.md

 the facilities currently provided by the library.
 So, lets look at a benchmark comparing the relative speed of `println` to `printf`.

-This benchmark consisted of printing out N strings to `Cnxout` consisting of:
+This benchmark consisted of printing out N strings to `stdout` consisting of:

 - the Mth multiple of 1024, unsigned
 - the Mth multiple of negative 1024